findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 7.md

 What picture of Confucius as a teacher and learner emerges from the text?
 	- In the book, they paint Confucius as a one who was willing to learn and one who wants to spend the rest of life doing.
-It can be said in Book 2,
+		- It can be said in [2:14] The Master said: “At fifteen my heart was set on learning; at thirty I stood firm; at forty I had no more doubts; at fifty I knew the mandate of heaven; at sixty my ear was obedient; at seventy I could follow my heart's desire without transgressing the norm.
+		- This quote is a self reflection of his past at 15 when he first wanted to be a teacher and was standing by on it.
+By the time he was 70, he looked back at his past stating he followed what his heart wanted to do and it paid off.
+He constantly reviewed and refined his understanding, emphasizing that true wisdom grows from reflection and moral efforts.
+		-